Adrakaris/Adrakaris/README.md

 ## Ziida Kanai 🐉 問天地安好

 Hi.
-I do computer science at the University of Warwick.
+I did computer science at the University of Warwick and now work in Software Development.

 Technically I'm meant to be a AI type person but in reality I just torture myself by hand-writing CSS.

 It's a shame that Jupyer Notebook lines always get massively overcounted but the HTML is unfortunately real.
+I may make my site repo private sometime, maybe it'll change?

 <!-- ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Adrakaris&count_private=true&show_icons=true&theme=monokai) -->